-Iris Bakery — Thomas Edward's Baked Custard with Lemon Myrtle and Quince Butter
+Iris the Bakery — Thomas Edward's Baked Custard with Lemon Myrtle and Quince Butter

 A silky baked custard infused with fragrant lemon myrtle and real vanilla, layered over a tangy-sweet quince butter for depth and richness